Quicklinks

 A sponsor is not a doctor, therapist, social worker, clergy member, nutritionist, or life coach.
 While some of us may be employed in one of these professions, our role as sponsors is to share our own experiences, passing on the program that has worked for us.
 We do not give advice on medical or mental health treatments.

-We refer our sponsees to medical practitioners when necessary.
+We refer sponsees to medical practitioners when necessary.

-• Members with medical conditions related to food addiction, those who have had bariatric surgery, are pregnant or breastfeeding, are teenagers or elderly, and any others with medical concerns, should be guided to share their food plan and seek advice from their healthcare practitioner.
+• Members who have had bariatric surgery, those who are pregnant or breastfeeding, teenagers, elderly members, and any others with medical concerns, should be guided to share their food plan and seek advice from their healthcare practitioner.

 We make adjustments.